yama6a/talos-raspberry-pi5/docs/kernel.md

 ## Why a fork kernel at all

 Not because vanilla lacks RP1 any more.
 Vanilla carries the Pi 5's wired NIC as of Linux 6.18, and stock Talos enables it.
-The fork is here because kernel and device tree are a matched pair, and the community overlay this build depends on for its Pi 5 U-Boot ships the fork's DTBs, which expect the fork's RP1 drivers.
-Swapping the kernel means swapping the overlay, which means losing the only U-Boot that can boot a Pi 5 from NVMe.

-Full reasoning, and what would have to change to drop the fork, in [upstream.md](upstream.md).
+The honest answer is that this is the configuration known to work here, not one proven necessary.
+The fork kernel and its RP1 drivers boot these boards; the vanilla path has never been booted on them.
+Swapping is mechanically easy, since the overlay compiles the device tree from whichever kernel image it is handed, so kernel and DTB stay consistent either way.
+What is unproven is the RP1 bring-up itself.

+The gap that IS proven is U-Boot, not the kernel.
+See [upstream.md](upstream.md), and [../FUTURE_WORK.md](../FUTURE_WORK.md) for the test that would settle the kernel question.

 On this image RP1 comes up through `MFD_RP1` and `FIRMWARE_RP1`, which are fork-only.
 Vanilla instead describes RP1 as a PCI device in `rp1-nexus.dtsi` and needs neither.
 Both routes end at `macb` driving `end0`.